ChristofferFlensburg/superFreq/README.md

 #this file needs to be created.
 See ?superFreq
 metaDataFile = 'metaData.tsv'

 #a bed file with the capture regions of the exome.
-Or just the exones if capture regions are not available.
+Or just the exons if capture regions are not available.
 captureRegionsFile = '~/resources/captureRegions/myCaptureInThisBatch.bed'

 #This directory needs to be created and set up.
 See ?superFreq